davegoblue/TestCodingShortcuts/Exercise001.md

 *Added 2016-FEB-11*
 Clever use of parse and expression and eval allows for passing a condition by way of text.
 This is reflected in the v006 code.
 Further, parameters are set to automatically calibrate the x-span and the bins for the histogram

+*Added 2016-FEB-13*
+Allowed for adjusting the input vector by way of parameters.
+Next step is to convert the full code to functions so that it is easier to read, run, and use for future exercises